celleleven/Open-Temperature-Block/README.md

 	4. Select promising solution:

 The engineered solution will use a Thermal Electric Cooler (TEC) and a heat exchanger.
-To create the OTB there will be three systems; power, data, heat.
+To create the OTB there will be three systems; power, data, and heat.

 <img src="/Images/TEC_function.gif">